Hi! It’s konkaz (@konkazuk) here.

 Using demonstrative pronoun

-Although, you may not have much of opportunities to use this with the practice of soliloquy, there is this (lazy?) way to express what you want by using demonstrative pronouns with your finger pointing at it at the same time, just like…
+Although you may not have much opportunity to use the following sentences with self-talk, they are the simplest way to convey what you want, which is using demonstrative pronouns with your finger pointing at it, just like…

-(…possibly pointing at something you can’t really reach in the shop?)
+(The situation could be when you are pointing at something you can’t really reach in the shop…)

-If you want the same thing as what the other person has…
+If you want the same thing as what other people have…

-Here is another useful form you can use when you are interested in someone else’s property…
+Here is another useful structure you can use, and this is for when you are interested in someone else’s property.

 the same + (object) + as + (the object owned by someone else)